 We recorded stock-based compensation expense of \$0.1 million and \$1.6 million for the six months ended June 30, 2021 and 2022, respectively.
 As of June 30, 2022, there was \$9.1 million of unrecognized stock-based compensation expense related to unvested stock options, to be recognized over a weighted-average period of 0.38 years.
-In future periods, we expect our stock-based compensation expense to increase, due in part to our existing unrecognized stock-based compensation awards to continue to attract and retain our employees.
+In future periods, we expect our stock-based compensation expense to increase, due in part to our existing unrecognized stock-based compensation expense and as we grant additional stock-based awards to continue to attract and retain our employees.

-Based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, the aggregate intrinsic value of vested and unvested stock options outstanding as of June 30, 2022 was \$ million and \$ million, respectively.
+Based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, the aggregate intrinsic value of vested and unvested stock options outstanding as of June 30, 2022 was \$2.3 million and \$16.5 million, respectively.